smnbbrv/ngx-grpc/README.md

 ## Installation

+> The documentation uses @ngx-grpc/grpc-web-client by default, however is applicable to any client you choose.

 First ensure that you

 - installed `protoc` [as a binary](https://github.com/protocolbuffers/protobuf#protocol-compiler-installation) or as a part of `grpc-tools` npm package
-- configured your backend / grpc-web proxy according to [grpc-web documentation](https://github.com/grpc/grpc-web).
+- configured your backend / grpc-web proxy according to [grpc-web documentation](https://github.com/grpc/grpc-web) or follow documentation of the alternative client if you use one

 Then in your Angular project's root directory run